This is an experimental technology

 -webkit-text-size-adjustis explicitly set to

-none, Webkit-based desktop and tablet browsers, like Chrome or Safari, instead of ignoring the property, will prevent the user to zoom in or out the Web page.#
+none, old versions of Webkit-based desktop and tablet browsers, like Chrome≤26 or Safari≤5, instead of ignoring the property, will prevent the user to zoom in or out the Web page.#

 - Not all engines do allow to control the final size of the text using a percentage value (E.g. Webkit and Trident do allow it, Gecko doesn't).
 Again Web developers should read the browser compatibility section with the required attention.

-text-size-adjust: none /* text is never inflated */ text-size-adjust: auto /* text may be inflated */ text-size-adjust: <percentage> /* text may be inflated of this exact proportion */ text-size-adjust: inherit
+/* Text is never inflated */ text-size-adjust: none; /* Text may be inflated */ text-size-adjust: auto; /* Text may be inflated in this exact proportion */ text-size-adjust: 80%; /* Global values */ text-size-adjust: inherit; text-size-adjust: initial; text-size-adjust: unset;

 - Is a keyword preventing the usage of the inflation algorithm on the element.
 Basically, this means that the element will be displayed without its font inflated.
-On desktop Webkit-based browsers, this will only prevent any zoom on the whole page.
+On old WebKit-based desktop browsers (Chrome≤26, Safari≤5), this will instead prevent the user from zooming the webpage in or out.

 - Is a keyword allowing the usage of the inflation algorithm on the element.
 Browsers are not forced to use it and they won't do it on desktops and on some tablets.
 Its main use is to cancel a